 For the longest time, I believed that acne was a skin problem.
 I thought that by using the right cream or cleanser I could cure my acne.
 But the truth is - chronic, cystic acne is really a symptom of what's going on internally.
 While it's different for everyone, no cream or cleanser was going to treat the root issue that causing my acne.

-So it's no surprise that what has made, by far, the biggest difference in my skin was my decision to quit consuming all dairy and egg products.
+So it's no surprise that what has made, by far, the biggest difference in my skin was my decision to quit consuming dairy, egg, and red meat products.
 It was easy to make this decision because I was desperate!
 What was really hard was sticking to it.
 The first time I attempted to quit dairy alone, I didn't see an immediate difference.
 Eight weeks later and I still hadn't seen any significant improvement in my skin.
 Totally discouraged and convinced that dairy wasn't a contributing factor, I let dairy back into my diet.
-Six months later, I tried again, but this time, I eliminated both dairy and egg from my diet.
+Six months later, I tried again, but this time, I eliminated both dairy and egg from my diet, while significantly cutting back on red meat.
 My skin took a major turn, for the better!
 I haven't looked back since.

 What this has taught me is that, very simply, my body is sensitive to dairy and eggs.
 Really sensitive.
 Now, if I accidentally consume even the smallest amount of dairy or egg, my skin completely breaks out.
 While you may or may not have a sensitivity to dairy and/or eggs, there's a good chance that the food you're eating is contributing to your acne.
 Common food culprits include: dairy, eggs, gluten, sugar, and alcohol.
 The easiest way to find out is by eliminating them from your diet, one at a time.

-- Try eliminating both dairy and eggs from your diet (dairy alone didn't work for me, but eliminating both did) for at least 2 months.
+- Try eliminating dairy, eggs, red meat, or any of the common culprits from your diet (you may have to test a few - dairy alone didn't work for me, but eliminating both dairy, egg, and red meat did) for at least 2 months.
 This can only work if you completely eliminate them from your diet, with zero exceptions or 'cheat days.'

-- It takes time for your body to stabilize and detox from years of dairy and egg consumption.
-Give yourself the 2 months (minimum) to really see results.
+- It takes time for your body to stabilize and adjust to your new diet.
+Give yourself the 2 months (minimum) to really see results, though it may happen much quicker.
 I know it's not easy!
 Take it one day at a time.

-- After the 2 months, you may choose to reintroduce a small amount of dairy or eggs into your diet.
+- After the 2 months, you may choose to reintroduce a small amount of that food into your diet.
 Notice how your skin reacts 2-3 days later.
 Diet-related acne typically shows up 2-3 days after you've consumed whatever food is causing it.

 One of the major flaws with prescription acne treatments and regimens is that they are so dehydrating.
 In my experience, prescription skincare is incredibly harsh and drying.
 In fact, using those products felt a lot less like skin care than skin punishment.
 Plus, they never worked!